alex-mayfield/fmsreport/pages/1_about.md

 title: About
 ---

-Funded with a planning Grant by the [Council of Christian Colleges and Universities](https://www.cccu.org/), _Funding Mission Schools_ is an exploratory digital history project focused on the financial, relational, and political dimensions of Christian missions to Native Americans.
+Funded with a planning Grant by the [Council for Christian Colleges and Universities](https://www.cccu.org/), _Funding Mission Schools_ is an exploratory digital history project focused on the financial, relational, and political dimensions of Christian missions to Native Americans.
 Serving as a proof of concept, the project focuses on the decade from 1820 to 1830, the first decade that Christian missions received federal funding for their educational work among Native Americans.
-Financial and biographical data from this period was collected in late-2023.
+Financial and biographical data from this period was collected in late 2023.
 The project team then gathered to clean and analyze the project data.
 This digital report presents a few exploratory findings from this data.
 It is the hope of this project team, that these findings may contribute to a better understanding of the political and religious dimensions of the encounter between indigenous peoples and colonial settlers.

 ## Methods